Reviews You Can Rely On

 What Other Base Layers Should You Consider?

 For an even warmer layer, the Smartwool Classic Thermal Merino 1/4 Zip is our top choice.
-It does lack the Intraknit weaving but has a nice front quarter zipper to aid with breathability.
+It lacks the Intraknit weaving but has a nice front quarter zipper to aid with breathability.
 For something just a little lighter, look at the Ortovox 185 Rock'N'Wool Long-Sleeve, which features similar soft Merino wool that lofts up somewhat similar to the Intraknit.
-For a more budget-friendly option, look no further than the Meriwool Merino 250 Long Sleeve, which will give you similar warmth with the compromise of being a little less durable, and a little heavier.
+For a more budget-friendly option, look no further than the Meriwool Merino 250 Long Sleeve, which will give you similar warmth with the compromise of being a little less durable and a little heavier.

 Justin Simoni